Gurren Lagann: Accolades

 The Gurren Lagann anime series received an Excellence Prize at the 11th Japan Media Arts Festival in 2007.
 Its director Hiroyuki Imaishi received an individual award for "Personal Best" at the 12th Animation Kobe Festival that same year for his work on the series.
 In 2008, during the 7th annual Tokyo Anime Awards held at the Tokyo International Anime Fair, Gurren Lagann won the "Best Television Production" award.
 In addition, the "Best Character Design" award was given to the character designer Atsushi Nishigori for his work on the anime.
-The series was also nominated for the 39th Seiun Awards in the Best Media category in 2008.Japanator named Gurren Lagann the fourth best anime of the 2000s, calling it "a flawless execution of storytelling".
+The series was also nominated for the 39th Seiun Awards in the Best Media category in 2008.

+Japanator named Gurren Lagann the fourth best anime of the 2000s, calling it "a flawless execution of storytelling".
 Android Authority ranked it the second best anime on Netflix.
-Paste Magazine ranked it among the top 40 anime of all time.
+Paste Magazine ranked it among the top 50 anime of all time.

 Popular culture

 Influences from and references to Gurren Lagann can be found in popular culture ranging from Japanese anime and video games, to American comics and animation, as well as politics in Europe.
 During a political debate over whether the British Union Flag should be updated by incorporating the Welsh Dragon, The Daily Telegraph newspaper held a contest for readers to submit their designs and have other readers vote for the winning design.
 On December 11, 2007, a Gurren Lagann-based design submitted from Norway won the contest, winning by a wide margin of 55% of the votes.
-Gurren Lagann has had an influence on the Transformers franchise, with the creators of Transformers Animated citing it as an inspiration.
-The art director and lead character designer Derrick Wyatt stated that, while he "hadn't seen Gurren Lagann until after" they "had finished most of the first season of TFA," he confirmed that the creators have "definitely been inspired" by it ever since, particularly during the second and third seasons of Transformers Animated.
+Gurren Lagann has had an influence on the Transformers franchise, with the creators of Transformers: Animated citing it as an inspiration.
+The art director and lead character designer Derrick Wyatt stated that, while he "hadn't seen Gurren Lagann until after" they "had finished most of the first season of TFA," he confirmed that the creators have "definitely been inspired" by it ever since, particularly during the second and third seasons of Transformers: Animated.

 The success of Gurren Lagann led to the creation of Studio Trigger, founded by director Hiroyuki Imaishi.
 Gurren Lagann's visual humor and style defined their work, and the studio is seen as a successor to Gainax.
 Mecha designer Shigeto Koyama, who did design work for Gurren Lagann, later worked on the concept design for Baymax in the 2014 Disney film Big Hero 6.
 Upon the film's release in Japan, comparisons were drawn to Gurren Lagann from Japanese audiences.
 Gurren Lagann is frequently referenced in the 2016 video game Kirby: Planet Robobot.
+Gurren Lagann was cited as an inspiration for the drill weaponry and narrative themes present in the 2018 game ZeroRanger.
 The French television show Wakfu also pays homage to Gurren Lagann.
 In League of Legends, Rumble's "Super Galaxy Rumble" skin, as well as many of the quotes with the skin, is based on the anime.
 In South Park: The Fractured but Whole, one of Stan Marsh's catch phrases is from the anime.